MecSim/MecSimCalc-docs/docs/getting-started/create.md

 This could drastically change your app.
 The AI model often makes mistakes.
 Please check your app carefully before REFRESHING or EXITING the page.
 If there are any errors you can revert back to the previous version of your app using the "Undo The Last Edit" button.
 :::

-#### Undoing the last edit

-After editing your app using AI, you can undo all the changes that were made.
-This will revert your app back to a state before it was last edited with AI.
-All changes you made since then will be deleted!